Chapter 46 BWV 157 Ich lasse dich nicht, du segnest mich denn

 Its complex history means that comparisons with other cantatas written particularly for this day are not especially helpful, although readers may find some contextual comments in chapters 36 of this volume (C 82) and 38 of volume 2 (C 125).
 However, the scoring for just the tenor and bass distinguishes this cantata as one particularly suitable for this occasion since, as noted in the essay on C 125, use of the lower voices appears to have been Bach′s general practice for the Purification.

 C 157 is an intimate chamber work with no commanding chorus.
 It requires just the two solo voices with one each of oboe and flute joining strings and continuo.
-It is possible that the lightness of the scoring is due to a lack of resources when the work was initially conceived, although it is also the case that Bach displays a tendency to return to the chamber cantata format of his youth at this time, interspersed with larger designs.
+It is possible that the lightness of the scoring is due to a lack of resources when the work was initially conceived, although it is also the case that Bach has displayed a tendency to return to the chamber cantata format of his youth at this time, sometimes interspersed with larger designs.
 The very transparency of the three arias leads one to suppose that the adding of additional parts, with the consequent thickening of the textures,would not have been a productive enterprise even if Bach had considered it.

 In the second cycle, duets tended to come in the latter part of the cantata structures, but latterly Bach was apt to introduce them earlier, even as an opening movements.
 The text is but one line—-I cannot release You until You have blest me.